 Another problem that can result in the heel of our feet is the growth of bone at the heel that is due to improper posture or uncomfortable shoes.

-This type of condition is referred to as heel spurs, and as many of five percent of people in America suffer from pain resulting from heel spurs.
+This type of condition is referred to as heel spurs, and as many as five percents of people in America suffer from pain resulting from heel spurs.

-The best way to treat heal spurs are to go to physical therapy, to rest and relax your foot, to see if there are any pain relievers that could help, and if none of the other treatments work, then to turn to surgery.
+The best way to treat heel spurs is to go to physical therapy, to rest and relax your foot, to see if there are any pain relievers that could help, and if none of the other treatments work, then to turn to surgery.